On the Optimality of D2D Coded Caching with Uncoded Cache Placement and One-shot Delivery: Problem Setting and Related Background

-Notice that for the case of $N_{\textup{e}}(\boldsymbol{d}) = K$, i.e., when every user demands a distinct file, the negative term in the above expressions disappear.
-The achievability for this case was in fact already presented in the seminal paper by Maddah-Ali and Niesen \cite{maddah2014fundamental} and its optimality was proven in \cite{wan2016optimality}.
+Notice that for $K \leq N$, the worst-case request has all distinct files and the negative term in (\ref{eq:worstCaseloadSL}).
+The achievability for this case was in fact already presented in the seminal paper by Maddah-Ali and Niesen \cite{maddah2014fundamental} and its optimality was first proved in \cite{wan2016optimality}.
+In the general case, the optimal achievable scheme is based on the MAN symmetric uncoded placement.
+However, in delivery phase, any subset of users that request $N_{\textup{e}}(\boldsymbol{d})$ distinct files is identified as $\mathcal{U}=\{u_1,...,u_{N_{\textup{e}}(\boldsymbol{d})}\}$.
+These users are referred to as \textit{leaders} \cite{yu2018exact}.
+The server broadcasts the codeword

-The above mentioned loads are achieved by applying the caching scheme in \cite{yu2018exact} for each demand $\boldsymbol{d}$.
-The achieved load by this scheme for a given demand $\boldsymbol{d}$ is given as